-Atmore is home to a wide range of industries that have grown over the years.
+The Atmore area is home to a wide range of industries.
+Many of which have grown over the years.
 Though, we are attracting newcomers.
 Agriculture and timber have been longtime staples of the Escambia County economy.
 But our industry breadth has expanded into new forays—including textiles, metal fabrication, and communication companies.

-City leaders aren’t taking this growth for granted though.
-They realize that having available land and citizens with a strong work ethic, and well-educated high school and college students near isn’t enough on its own to attract businesses.
+Atmore city leaders aren’t taking this success for granted.
+We realize that having available land, citizens with a strong work ethic, and well-educated high school and college students near isn’t enough on its own to attract economic development.
 Because of this, our leaders have taken a proactive approach to industrial recruitment.
-This strategy has included adding and selling buildings at the 150-acre Atmore Industrial Park, along with creating the Rivercane Development project, a 740-acre mixed-use project, located on Highway 21, just north of Atmore at I-65, Exit 57.
+This strategy has included adding buildings at the 150-acre Atmore Industrial Park, and creating the Rivercane Development project, a 740-acre mixed-use project, located on Highway 21, just north of Atmore at I-65, Exit 57.

-We know that having a trained and educated population is attractive to many businesses, which is why the local Jefferson David Community College and Alabama Industrial Development Training have teamed up for special collaborations with companies.
-This program will teach potential employees about each company’s specific operations, ensuring that your new hires are well-trained from the beginning.
+We understand that having a well-trained and educated population is attractive to many businesses.
+This is why Coastal Alabama Community College and Alabama Industrial Development Training have teamed up to collaborate with local companies.
+They have developed a program to teach potential employees about each company’s specific operations, ensuring that new hires are also well-trained students.